+44 1865 615135

 Our approach to study these systems spans from theoretical methods to statistical analysis of large data sets from state-of-the-art numerical simulations that we perform on supercomputers.

-I am currently teaching the Maths for Energy course for the EPSRC CDT InFoMM.
+I am currently teaching the Maths for Energy course for the DPhil students of the EPSRC CDT InFoMM.

-I also do classes for Viscous Flows, Topics in Fluid Mechanics in the Michaelmas Term.
+I also do classes for undergraduates courses on Viscous Flows, Waves & Compressible Flows, Nonlinear Systems and Topics in Fluid Mechanics.

 Prizes, Awards, and Scholarships: